Thidges/INFOMNWSC-Experimental/README.md

 - Type `make` and hit enter. (if that doesn't work, install the 'make' package first).

 #### For MacOS
 Both of us don't have a Mac, so we're not entirely sure.
+But in principle, MacOS has the same instruction as Linux.
-Install a [similar package manager like Cygwin](https://alternativeto.net/software/cygwin/?platform=mac).
+However, does that not work: install a [similar package manager like Cygwin](https://alternativeto.net/software/cygwin/?platform=mac).
 Everything else is quite the same as the installation steps for windows, but use your own package manager instead of Cygwin.

 # Running the algorithm